soheilhk/soheilhk.github.io/_pages/about.md

 ---

-## Featured Research

-### Detector-Subset Stability (DSS)

-A computational framework for identifying and suppressing reconstruction artifacts using the stability of image features across multiple detector subsets.
-The method has been investigated for photoacoustic imaging and ultrasound tomography, with applications to sparse and incomplete acquisition.

-### Real-Time GPU Ultrasound Imaging

-Development of high-performance ultrasound imaging systems using GPU-based beamforming and signal processing, targeting real-time B-mode, Doppler, and advanced ultrasound applications.

-### AI-Assisted Echocardiography

-Development of AI-based tools for automated echocardiographic analysis, including view classification, segmentation, speckle tracking, and cardiac functional assessment.

----

 ## Selected Publications

 My research has resulted in publications spanning **ultrasound imaging, photoacoustic tomography, computational imaging, beamforming, and medical image reconstruction**.